 Applicants must successfully complete high school classes in the required subjects with a minimum average of 70%.
-An official transcript of final grades must be submitted to the Registrar's Office.
+An official transcript of final grades must be submitted to the Registrar's Office by August 1st.

 Please note that possession of the minimum requirements does not guarantee admission, as our programmes are in high demand.